LarissaTrin/TCC-UI/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+Run `firebase deploy` to deploy the project.
+The deploy artifacts will be stored in the `https://tcc-trindade.web.app`.

 ## Running unit tests